qinhongfly/qinhongfly.github.io/index.md

 ## NEWS
 ---
+- \[2023\]  I was invited to give a [talk](https://www.leiphone.com/category/transportation/UpzO8osocJ6sbBD8.html) on our R&D of SenseAuto Pilot.
 - \[2023\]  Our L2++ mass production team won the company's highest technology award, SenseTime Original Award.
 - \[2023\]  I was awarded as a candidate for the company's highest award, the SenseTime Award.
 - \[2023\]  1 paper related to BEV accepted by ICLR 2023.